jlleongarcia/jlleongarcia/content/blog/py-pendulum-chaotic.md

 ###  Streamlit: The Digital Canvas

 The first challenge was to create an interactive and user-friendly interface.

-Enter Streamlit.
+**Enter Streamlit**.

 <!--
 ![Py_double_Pendulum APP gif](/img/Projects/double_pendulum.gif)
 -->

 This powerful tool became the canvas upon which the double pendulum would dance.

 With its intuitive design capabilities, Streamlit allowed for the seamless integration of visuals and controls, making the app not just functional but also a delight to use.

 ### The Heartbeat: Physics and Equations of Movement